Put in elevation........829'

 The shuttle access is located at the pavilion parking lot in Jamaica State Park.
-Access to Jamaica State Park is $3.00 per person per day unless you are camping there.
-There Parking is also available in a school ball field just before the entrance to the state park.
-Parking here costs $2 per vehicle.
+Access to Jamaica State Park is $4.00 per person per day unless you are camping there.
+Parking is also sometimes available in a school ball field just before the entrance to the state park.
+Parking there usually cost $2 per vehicle.
 This parking lot is more popular for people running the Lower West and latecomers to the state park once parking there is filled.
 About half a dozen vendors set up at Jamaica selling boating gear.
-There is also a food stand with hot dogs, burgers, hot and cold drinks.
+There is also usually a food stand with hot dogs, burgers, hot and cold drinks.
 Saturday evening the town of Jamaica puts on a Spaghetti supper for the boaters.
 This is usually located at the church at the intersection of VT Rte.
 30 and the Jamaica State Park access road.
 There are a couple other eating establishments right in town; more are located 5 to 10 miles north and south of town.
 If there have been recent rains (especially in the spring), other rivers in the area could also be running such as Ball Mountain brook , Winhall, Wardsboro, Rock, and the Londonderry section of the West.

 Campgrounds / Lodging

 -- Jamaica State Park Campground - Jamaica, VT 05343 Ph: 802-874-4600